 the resistance that the ventricle of the heart has to overcome to eject the blood from the ventricle chamber during systole.

-a sac formed by thte dilation of the wall of an artery, vein or the heart; it is filled with fluid or clotted blood, often forming a pulsing tumor.
+a sac formed by the dilation of the wall of an artery, vein, or the heart; it is filled with fluid or clotted blood, often forming a pulsing tumor.

-any of a group of diseases characterized by thickening and loss of elasticity of arterial walls.
+any of a group of diseases characterized by the thickening and loss of elasticity of arterial walls.

 a common form of arteriosclerosis with formation of deposits of yellowish plaques (atheromas) containing cholesterol, lipoid material, and lipophages in the intima and inner media of large and medium-sized arteries.

-slowness of a heart beat, as evidenced by slowing of pulse rate.
+slowness of heartbeat, as evidenced by slowing of the pulse rate.

-acute compression of the heart caused by increased intrapericardial pressure due to the collection of blood or fluid in the pericardium from rupture of the heart, penetrating trauma, or progressive effusion (abnormal accumulation of fluid in the pericardial cavity).
+acute compression of the heart caused by increased intrapericardial pressure due to the collection of blood or fluid in the pericardium from rupture of the heart, penetrating trauma or progressive effusion.

-excessive or abnormal accumulation of fluid, as of blood in part.
+excessive or abnormal accumulation of fluid, as of blood in a part.

 acute overload of the right ventricle due to pulmonary hypertension, usually resulting from acute pulmonary embolism.